 1. Each ApplicationFlowBinding object of the Dynamic Policy Instance (each one representing a distinct Service Component) is associated with a different MediaComponent object in the PCF, as shown in figure D.1.2-1.
 A single MediaSubComponent is created to describe the downlink and/or uplink aspects of that Service Component.

+NOTE 1: As specified in clause 5.5.3.3.3, the dynamic traffic characteristics (i.e., data burst size, time to next burst and expedited transfer indication) are mapped to the datBurstSizeInd, timetoNextBurstInd, and expTranInd properties respectively of a MediaComponent object.
+These reflect the values of corresponding PolicyConstraints properties downlinkDataBurstSizeMarkingRequired, downlinkTimeToNextBurstMarkingRequired, and respectively, of the corresponding ApplicationFlowBinding’s client QoS specification of downlinkExpeditedTransferIndication.
+When any of these are present, the mediaTransportParameters are further associated with the protoDescDl property of the MediaComponent object.

-2. In the limited case where all Service Components share the same minimum desired bit rate, minimum requested bit rate and PDU Set QoS requirements and none of the QosRange objects cites a qosReference, each ApplicationFlowBinding object of the Dynamic Policy Instance (each one representing a distinct Service Component) is associated with a different MediaSubComponent object in the PCF, and these all share a common parent MediaComponent object, as shown in figure D.1.2-2.
+2. In the limited case where all Service Components share the same minimum desired bit rate, minimum requested bit rate, PDU Set QoS requirements and dynamic traffic characteristics (data burst size and/or time to next burst) marking, and none of the PolicyConstraints objects cites a qosReference, each ApplicationFlowBinding object of the Dynamic Policy Instance (each one representing a distinct Service Component) is associated with a different MediaSubComponent object in the PCF, and these all share a common parent MediaComponent object, as shown in figure D.1.2-2.

+NOTE 2: The dynamic traffic characteristic of expedited transfer indication is not applicable to this limited case as different QoS requirements are expected between corresponding expedited and non-expedited ApplicationFlowBinding objects.

-In both options, the descriptions of the downlink and/or uplink application flow are populated in the fDescs array of the MediaSubComponent unless a qosReference is cited in the corresponding QosRange.
+In both options, the descriptions of the downlink and/or uplink application flow are populated in the fDescs array of the MediaSubComponent unless a qosReference is cited in the corresponding PolicyConstraints.

 End of changes